 Finding local administrator accounts has always been a challenge in corporate environments.
-Adding the users to local administrators group will give them full control over the device.
-You shouldn’t be surprised to see unwanted softwares installed on laptops when every user is a member of local administrators group.
+Adding the users to the local administrators group will give them full control over the device.
+When every user is a member of the local administrators group, you shouldn’t be shocked to find unwanted software installed on laptops.

-We will run the CMPivot query on a device collection that consists of Windows 10 devices and find the local administrator accounts on every device.
-The devices have to be online in order to retrieve the local administrator account on them.
-In case the device is offline or not contactable, you would get to know about it in the query output.
+We will run the CMPivot query on a device collection that consists of Windows 10 devices.
+You can also run the query on Windows 11 computers to get the local administrator accounts.
+Remember that when you run the CMPivot query, the devices have to be online to retrieve the local administrator account on them.
+The query output will let you know if the device is unavailable or unreachable.

-I have got 4 Windows 10 devices in my collection and I have manually created an account called Test and added this account to local administrators group on one of my machine.
+I manually created an account called Test and added it to the local administrators group on one of my Windows 10 devices.
+I have four of these devices in my collection.
 In your production, you can run the SCCM CMPivot query directly and skip this step of creating a local admin account.
-This is only for testing purpose that I have done.
-Let’s see if my CMPivot query lists this Test account when I run find local administrator accounts CMPivot query.
+I’ve only done this for testing purposes.
+Let’s check to see if the CMPivot query I ran to find local administrator accounts returns the Test account.

 Find Local Administrator Accounts with SCCM CMPivot Query

-So let’s find local administrator accounts using SCCM CMPivot query on Windows 10 devices.
+Let’s find local administrator accounts using an SCCM CMPivot query on Windows 10 and 11 devices.